6Sravani/Uni_Store/README.md

 * **User Registration:** Includes a secure endpoint for creating new user accounts with server-side password hashing.
 * **Foundation for Authorization:** The `User` model includes a `role` field, preparing the application for future role-based access control (e.g., USER vs. ADMIN).
 * **Full User CRUD:** Complete Create, Read, Update, and Delete operations for user management.
+* **Advanced Product Catalog:** A fully normalized schema to support products with complex variations (e.g., size, color), attributes, and multiple images.
+* **Hierarchical Categories:** A flexible, multi-level category system to organize the product catalog.
+* **High-Performance Queries:** Custom JPQL with `JOIN FETCH` is used to solve the N+1 query problem, ensuring efficient data retrieval.

 ## API Endpoints

-The following is a summary of the core CRUD endpoints for the User Domain.
+The following is a summary of the core public-facing endpoints (User and product Domain).
 All endpoints are prefixed with `/api`.

 | HTTP Method | URL Path          | Description                          |
 | :---------- | :---------------- | :----------------------------------- |